Best Portland Engagement Photo Locations

 Springtime color explosion, streams, waterfalls, Lakes & Ponds, sunshine & ducks!

 This is one of my favorite gardens in the city.
 It's a hidden gem that you can't even see from the street.
 It's especially gorgeous in the Spring when all the rhododendrons are blooming in every color of the rainbow.
-(Note: There is a photography fee to use it during regular business hours, and they are still on limited hours since Covid.)

 Rocky Butte